slsa-framework/slsa/docs/_posts/2024-04-16-tekton-chains-ibm-devsecops.md

 ## Tekton Chains

-[Tekton](https://tekton.dev) is a powerful and flexible open-source framework for creating continuous integration and delivery (CI/CD) systems which is widely used in the industry to manage the production and deployments of software artifacts in the cloud as part of a DevOps strategy.
+[Tekton](https://tekton.dev) is a powerful and flexible open-source framework for creating continuous integration and delivery (CI/CD) systems which is used in the industry to manage the production and deployments of software artifacts in the cloud as part of a DevOps strategy.
 [Tekton Chains](https://tekton.dev/docs/chains/) adds to Tekton a resource controller which can be used to manage your supply chain security in Tekton pipelines and move you towards DevSecOps.

 As a sign of SLSA's growing adoption, Tekton Chains has been adding support for the production of SLSA Provenance attestations along with the ability to sign and verify artifacts with [sigstore](https://sigstore.dev).